leraman/wisecondorX/README.md

         - For NIPT, exclusively a female reference should be created.
 This implies that for NIPT, wisecondorX is not able to analyse the Y chromosome.
 Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only.
-        - It is of paramount importance that the reference set only contains healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
+        - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.
+        - Try to aim at including at least 50 reference samples per reference.
+To more the better, yet, from 200 on is unlikely to observe additional improvement concerning normalization.
 - Predicting CNAs (using the reference and test .npz cases of interest)

 ### Stage (1) Convert .bam to .npz